 International Relief Foundation (IRF) hosted an education challenge competition for schools in Somalia during the holy month of Ramadan.
-Intending to raise awareness through education and advanced learning and skills.
+Intend to raise awareness through education and advanced learning and skills.
 Attended by 49 students representing 7 of Brava’s schools and was broadcast live on Radio Barawa.

-As the first of its kind.
-The program inspired and attracted the attention of fellow students to stay tuned to the radio.
+As the first of its kind, the program inspired and attracted the attention of fellow students to stay tuned to the radio.

 The Deputy Minister of Interior and Local Governance of Southwest State of Somalia.
 His excellency Mahaad Mohamed Isse and his delegations visiting Brava also attended the ceremony.